rmortal/candidate-compatibility/README.md

 # candidate-compatibility
-This project is a sample project to determine compatibility amongst an existing team and potential new members
+This project is a sample project to determine compatibility amongst an existing team and potential new members.

 # Business Process
 - Resources are evaluated against an existing team by the following attributes: Intelligence, Strength, Endurance, and Spicy Food Tolerance